isphus1973/isphus1973.github.io/src/content/blog/what-the-dirac-delta-meant.md

 ---
-title: "What the Dirac Delta meant"
+title: "What the Dirac Delta Meant"
-description: "In previous posts, I shown how the importance of de Dirac Delta in computing the distribution density of a function of random variables, but I missed to show where it came from."
+description: "In previous posts, I showed the importance of the Dirac Delta in computing the distribution density of a function of random variables, but I missed showing where it came from."
 pubDate: "2023-07-18"
 heroImage: "../../assets/blog-placeholder-3.jpg"
 ---

-In [previous posts](/calculating-a-distribution-of-a-function-of-random-variables.html), I shown how the importance of the Dirac Delta in computing the distribution density of a function of random variables, but I missed to show where it came from.
+In [previous posts](/blog/calculating-a-distribution-of-a-function-of-random-variables), I showed the importance of the Dirac Delta in computing the distribution density of a function of random variables, but I didn't show where it comes from.

-From the dice idea, the probability of finding two dice which the sum is $s$ is to sum all the probabilities in which the sum is $s$.
-Sounds strange, isn't it?
-But it is that simple, I guess.
-If the set of all possible outcomes of two dice is $\Omega$ and the set of outcomes in which the sum is $s$ is $\Omega_s$, then the final probability is the sum over the intersection of these sets:
+Starting from the dice example, the probability of finding two dice whose sum is $s$ is simply the sum of all probabilities where the sum is $s$.
+Sounds strange, doesn't it?
+But it's really that simple.
+If the set of all possible outcomes of two dice is $\Omega$ and the set of outcomes where the sum is $s$ is $\Omega_s$, then the final probability is the sum over the intersection of these sets:

 $$
 P(sum=s) = \sum_{i,j \in \Omega \cap \Omega_s} P(face=i) P(face=j)
 $$

-There is another way to write the same equation, using the [Kroeneker delta](https://en.wikipedia.org/wiki/Kronecker_delta):
+There's another way to write the same equation, using the [Kronecker delta](https://en.wikipedia.org/wiki/Kronecker_delta):

 $$
-P(sum=s) = \sum_{i,j\in\Omega}P(face=i)P(face-j)\delta_{i+j,s}
+P(sum=s) = \sum_{i,j\in\Omega}P(face=i)P(face=j)\delta_{i+j,s}
 $$

 The same idea applies to the continuous case: